Wilfred/garden/README.md

 # Garden 🌿

-Experiments in coding incrementally on running programs.
+Garden is an experimental programming language exploring PL design on running programs.

+## License

+MIT.